37signals: History

 After Apple threatened to pull the service's iOS app, Hey, from the App Store, in September 2020, Basecamp signed up to help launch the Coalition for App Fairness to fight Apple's app store policies and "create a level playing field" for businesses.

-In early 2021, employees raised concerns over the company's collection of "funny" customer names, with the Asian and African names on the list making some feel uncomfortable.
-Many found the list at odds with the company's stance on inclusion and diversity.
-In an internal company chat, an employee cited the Anti-Defamation League's "Pyramid of Hate."
-That April, Basecamp responded by announcing several changes to its policies, such as forbidding "societal and political discussions" in internal forums, which CEO Fried described as "a major distraction."
+In 2021, employees raised concerns about an internal collection of "funny" customer names, including names of ostensibly American, European, African, and Asian origin.
+Basecamp responded by announcing several policy changes, such as forbidding "societal and political discussions" in internal forums, which Fried described as a "major distraction."
 The company offered severance packages to employees who disagreed with the changes.

-Internally, employees continued to press on the topic.
-One employee argued this was an important issue given the rise in violence against Asians.
-Hansson responded by surfacing an old chat log that showed the employee participating in a conversation about funny customer names.
-Employees were taken aback by Hansson sharing the chat with the entire company.
-Two employees filed complaints with Human Resources, who declined to take action.

-Escalating tensions resulted in an all-hands Zoom the following week.
-While management intended for the meeting to defuse the situation, the conversation turned confrontational, ending in the suspension of Basecamp's longtime head of strategy, who resigned the following day.
-Following the events, one third of the company resigned.
+Ultimately, one-third of the company resigned.

+37signals has started cloud repatriation of its services, which involves moving its resources away from cloud computing.
+Chief technology officer David Heinemeier Hansson said in September 2023 that the project had saved the company $1 million.

 Products

 Basecamp

 Basecamp is 37signals' first product, a web-based project management tool launched in 2004.
 Its primary features are to-do lists, milestone management, forum-like messaging, file sharing, and time tracking.

 Basecamp Next was released in 2012, while Basecamp 3 was released in 2014.
 Basecamp 3 supports replies by email, but does not support bottom-posting.